State of Wisconsin |

 A FoodShare member is temporarily absent when they are out of the home for an extended period, with the intent of returning home.
 Multiple FoodShare members or an entire FoodShare household could be temporarily absent.
 There is no limit to the amount of time a member can be temporarily absent.

-A member or household can stay in Wisconsin or out of state during their temporary absence.
+A member or household can stay in Wisconsin, out of state, or out of the country during their temporary absence.
 A member may be temporarily absent for various reasons.
 Examples of a temporary absence include, but are not limited to, illness or hospitalization, employment, caring for someone outside of one's home, child visitation schedules, and extended vacations.

-To be considered temporarily absent, a person must have already been part of the food unit and receiving benefits prior to the start of their absence.
+To be considered temporarily absent, a person must have already been part of the food unit and receiving benefits before reporting the absence.
 A member or household's temporary absence status must be re-evaluated at renewal.

 A person is no longer considered temporarily absent, and ineligible for FoodShare in Wisconsin, when any of the following occur: